Do Maine Coon Cats Like Water?

 The second folklore tale used to explain the lineage of the Maine Coon cat breed links this precious water-loving cat to Marie Antoinette, the former Queen of France.

-Could the Maine Coon cat breed really have a royal, regal heritage?
+Could the Maine Coon cat breed have a royal, regal heritage?

 According to the history books, Marie Antoinette made a desperate attempt to flee France during the French Revolution, by ship.